10 ways to improve your garden

 What can we all do to transform the garden, the most important room in the house?
-Dreams are free and winter is long, so the months you can’t do much gardening are the perfect time to assess the humdrum and bedraggled mess of spent garden pots, tatty furniture, drunken fences and questionable paving and get to work on creating a realisable garden dream.
+Dreams are free and winter is long, so the months when you can't do much gardening are the perfect time to assess the humdrum and bedraggled mess of spent garden pots, tatty furniture, drunken fences and questionable paving and get to work on creating a realisable garden dream.
 Personally, I find that sharing ideas is invaluable.

 So let me help you with my ten essential ideas for transforming your own garden into a space that will make you proud.
+I applied all of these principles to my own London garden, pictured above.

 First port of call: what are the garden boundaries and do you like them?
 Look out of each window and consider what meets the eye.
 Does it do justice to your interior and your sense of aesthetic value?
 If it is a solid but ugly boundary such as a wall or a sturdy fence then it can be clad, using some imagination, in something more evocative.
 Try bundles of tall hazel rods sewn together with rough manila rope.
 This will necessitate some research into either tree surgeons or local woodland trusts to find out who is coppicing, and then a bit of effort.
 The complex density of the hazel will become a little city of insects and last around five years.

-I love charred timber fences, and chestnut – or even bandsawn oak – a blow torch and a strong wire brush for rubbing back, makes a lovely finish.
+I love charred timber fences, and chestnut – or even band sawn oak – a blow torch and a strong wire brush for rubbing back, makes a lovely finish.
 And charring is a natural preservative.
 Alternatively you could spray your fencing a deep graphite grey or a chalky ointment pink and bounce some light back into a dreary corner.

 Now is a very good time to be completely ruthless about garden borders.
 Were they really any good this summer or are you simply being sentimental?
 If in doubt, grub it out.
 A clean sweep means you can freshen the soil, add lots of muck and start again – even just enough time to get new bulbs in too.
 Consider the orientation and available light, and then get to work on colour.